rickosborne/cascades/md/33-5-7-granted.md

 Senior grabbed her by the shoulders, lifting her off the ground.
 I threw the fabric along the floor underneath her, grabbing it on the other side.
 I pulled it as tight across her arms as I could, making a second pass of fabric from her neck to her chest.
-Harold lifted again and I tossed the remainder of the fabric under her head.
+The Harolds lifted again, and I tossed the remainder of the fabric under her head.

 A single emphatic word came out through her apron gag, clearly a "stop!".